RubixML/Sentiment/README.md

 $estimator = PersistentModel::load(new Filesystem('sentiment.model'));
 ```

-Now we can use it to make predictions on the testing set.
+Now we can use the estimator to make predictions on the testing set.
 The `predict()` method takes a dataset as input and returns an array of predictions.

 ```php
 $predictions = $estimator->predict($testing);
 ```

 The cross validation report we'll generate is actually a combination of two reports - [Multiclass Breakdown](https://docs.rubixml.com/en/latest/cross-validation/reports/multiclass-breakdown.html) and [Confusion Matrix](https://docs.rubixml.com/en/latest/cross-validation/reports/confusion-matrix.html).
 We wrap each report in an [Aggregate Report](https://docs.rubixml.com/en/latest/cross-validation/reports/aggregate-report.html) to generate both reports at once.
 The Multiclass Breakdown will give us detailed information about the performance of the estimator at the class level.
-The Confusion Matrix will give us an idea as to what labels the estimator is *confusing* for another.
+The Confusion Matrix will give us an idea as to what labels the estimator is *confusing* one another for.

 ```php
 use Rubix\ML\CrossValidation\Reports\AggregateReport;